the-pashok/ME-ANGULAR-QUESTION/README-EN.md

 <br><br><br>

 ##### 6. The basic principles of the OOP
-  Encapsulation
+- Encapsulation
-  Abstraction
+- Abstraction
-  Polymorphism
+- Polymorphism
-  Inheritance
+- Inheritance
 <br><br>

 ##### 7. What is Directive ?
 Module ?
 Service ?
 Component ?
 Pipe ?
 Guard ? <br>

 - An Angular module is a class with the @NgModule() decorator that serves as an isolating logical unifying structure for components, directives, filters, and services.
-All of the listed entities are defined and configured with @NgModule(). <br>
+All of the listed entities are defined and configured with @NgModule().
+- <br>
-- Guards allow you to restrict navigation along certain routes. <br>
+- Guards allow you to restrict navigation along certain routes
+- <br>
 - A service is a class with a narrow, well-defined purpose.
-It can be a value, a function, a request, etc. The main thing about them is that they are reusable, separating out the pure functionality of the component. <br>
+It can be a value, a function, a request, etc. The main thing about them is that they are reusable, separating out the pure functionality of the component.
+- <br>
 - Pipes transform the display of values in a template, for example displaying dates in different locales or changing the case of strings in the display. <br><br>

 ##### 8. What are the directives?
 What do they do? <br>